 Preventing business email compromise

-There are several steps businesses can take to reduce the risks of BEC, including:
+These are some of the actions organisations can take to reduce the risks of BEC.

 - Take a top-down approach.
 Your company directors need to be aware of the risks of BEC and actively guide the business’s strategy in this regard.
 Remember, there’s a close link between BEC, data protection, information security, and business continuity.